Almarch/pokedex/README.md

 [Open-WebUI](https://github.com/open-webui/open-webui) is included in the stack.

 Reach https://localhost and parameterize the interface.
-Deactivate the encoder model, and make the LLM accessible to all users.
-If needed, make accounts to the family & friends you would like to share the app with.
+Deactivate the user access to the encoder model, and make the LLM accessible to all users.

+If needed, set up accounts to the family & friends you would like to share the app with.

 ## 🔀 Adaptation to other projects

 This framework can readily adapt to other RAG/agentic projects.

 - The data base should be filled with relevant collections.
-- The custom agentic logics is centralised in `myAgent/myAgent/Agent.py`.
+- The custom logic is centralised in `myAgent/myAgent/Agent.py`.

 ## 🕳️ Tunneling